powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 - The `LocalTargetQ` is required when the regulation is not set, or when the regulation is disabled (`regulating` = false).
 - A positive value of `LocalTargetQ` means an injection into the bus, thus a negative value at the corresponding terminal (which is in passive-sign convention).
 - A set of reactive limits can be associated to a VSC converter station.
 All the reactive limits modeling available in the library are described [here](./additional.md#reactive-limits).
-- [Voltage Regulation](./additional.md#voltage-regulation) is optional, if it is not given the generator is considered as not able to regulate voltage.
+- [Voltage Regulation](./additional.md#voltage-regulation) is optional, if it is not given the VSC converter station is considered as not able to regulate voltage.

 **Metadata**
 - The participation in regulation (through a boolean)